TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Input/Index.rst

            positions, using the "." (period) as the decimal delimited (accepts also "," for the same).

+         email
+           This type adds a server-side validation of an email address.
+           If a record with this field defined is saved with the field not containing a valid email address, a Flashmessage warning is shown.

          int
            Evaluates the input to an integer.